 Additionally, as we invest in and experiment with new offerings or changes to our platform, our partners and customers may find these changes to be disruptive and may perceive them negatively.
 For example, in 2021, we phased out our "unlimited swaps" subscription plan and shifted to our current subscription plans with different price points based on usage.
 We have increased our Resale offering, which could introduce the uncertainty of merchandise returns and negatively impact our business.
 We also have expanded the categories of products we offer, such as kidswear and home accessories, and may further expand our categories in the future.
 These new plans and offerings do not have demonstrably long track records of success for us.
 In addition, developing new offerings and services is complex, and the timetable for their public launch is difficult to predict and may vary from our historical experience.
 As a result, the introduction of new offerings may occur after anticipated release dates, or they may be introduced as pilot programs, which may not be continued for various reasons.
 In addition, new offerings may not be successful due to defects or errors, negative publicity, or our failure to market them effectively.
 New offerings may not drive revenue growth, customer acquisition or retention, may require substantial investment and planning, and may bring us more directly into competition with companies that are better established or have greater resources than we do.
-If we do not continue to costeffectively develop new offerings that satisfy our brand partners and customers, then our competitive position and growth prospects may be harmed.
-In addition, new offerings may have lower margins than we anticipate or than existing offerings, and our revenue from the new offerings may not be enough to offset the cost of developing and maintaining them, which could adversely affect our business, financial performance, and growth.
+If we do not continue to cost-effectively develop new offerings may have lower margins than we anticipate or than existing offerings, and our revenue from the new offerings may not be enough to offset the cost of developing and maintaining them, which could adversely affect our business, financial performance, and growth.